 Pharma and life sciences are the clearest starting point because auditability, traceability and data integrity are explicit requirements.
 But the same product logic applies anywhere machine communication needs to be understood and reviewed later:

-The common question is always the same: what happened, why was it relevant, and can we prove it later?
+The common question is always the same: what happened, why was it allowed or denied, and what record remains for later review?

 Deployment model